 Use an Android app to download your Facebook photos

-So, with that caveat, let’s take a look at using an Android app to download your Facebook photos.
+Let’s take a look at using an Android app to download your Facebook photos.
 Some of these apps aren’t quite as solid as the mobile app for Facebook itself, but it’s worth taking note of the offerings on the Play Store anyway.
-Since these apps require you to log into your Facebook account within their respective apps, do be careful when giving out your password.
-Consider changing your password after using these apps for additional security.
+Since any download app will require you to log into your Facebook account within the app, realize that you have essentially given your password away, and definitely change your password after using the app.

-- Photos Downloader for Facebook: Like FPS, this app lets you download multiple photos at once, allowing you to grab images, albums, or your entire album at once.
-Unfortunately, the app hasn’t been updated in over a year, the interface leaves a lot to be desired, and the app crashed twice on your test device while trying to download photos.
+We recommend Photos Downloader for Facebook.
+This app lets you download multiple photos at once, allowing you to grab images, albums, or your entire album at once.
+Unfortunately, the app hasn’t been updated in over a year, the interface leaves a lot to be desired, and the app crashed twice on our test device while trying to download photos.
 Still, it has some decent review scores, even if nothing here is truly impressive.

-Overall, we recommend Facebook Photo Saver as the best of these three apps.
-The design is quality, the app was updated this year, and the app does a great job in allowing users to download multiple images at once.
+The app does a great job in allowing users to download multiple images at once.
 The only major complaint we saw in reviews of the app had to do with small bugs and a lack of ability to download others’ photos.
-If you’re looking to export your photos from Facebook and you don’t have access to the desktop Facebook site, Facebook Photo Saver’s one of our favorite solutions overall.
+If you’re looking to export your photos from Facebook and you don’t have access to the desktop Facebook site, Facebook Photo Saver is one of our favorite solutions overall.

 Use a Chrome extension to download your Facebook photos

-If you don’t have an Android phone, or you aren’t downloading photos on your phone, one of our preferred methods of downloading photos is using DownAlbum, one of our favorite Chrome extensions for grabbing your Facebook photos quickly and easily without making a mess or wasting your time.
-Obviously, you’ll have to be using Chrome to take advantage of this, but if you’ve made the switch to Google’s browser on your Mac or Windows PC, you’ll have no trouble using this extension.
+If you don’t have an Android phone, or you aren’t downloading photos on your phone, one of our preferred methods of downloading photos is using DownAlbum, one of our favorite Chrome extensions for exporting your Facebook photos quickly and easily without making a mess or wasting your time.
+Obviously, you’ll have to be using the Chrome web browser to take advantage of this Chrome extension, but if you’ve made the switch to Google’s browser on your Mac or Windows PC, you’ll have no trouble using this extension.